F = Fall, Sp = Spring, Sum = Summer A, Summer B, Summer C

 To register for classes log in to ONE.UF and visit the schedule of courses.

-Course number, name | Credit hours | Session/s | Faculty |
+Course number, name | Credit hours | Session/s |

 ANS 2002 Consumer-oriented elective covering meat as a food, its inspection for wholesomeness, meat grading, identification, processing, selection, preparation, and serving.
-Emphasizes preparation of economical, nutritious and palatable meals centered on meat.
+Emphasizes preparation of economical, nutritious, and palatable meals centered on meat.
 (B) Attributes: General Education - Biological Science |

-3 | F, SP | Chad Carr, Ph.D. |
+3 | F, SP |

-ANS 2005 Surveys the importance of animals through human history, from the Stone Age to the present.
-The domestication of dogs, cats, major farm animals and some less familiar, such as camels, reindeer, and buffalo and the role they played in different societies and cultures across human history.
+ANS 2005 Surveys the importance of animals throughout human history, from the Stone Age to the present.
+The domestication of dogs, cats, major farm animals, and some less familiar, such as camels, reindeer, and buffalo and, the role they played in different societies and cultures across human history.
 (H, N) Attributes: General Education - Humanities, General Education - International |

-3 | Sp, F |
+3 | F, SP |

 |